 Overall the KHDA inspection team identified the strengths of the school as:

-The key recommendation from the KHDA to the Winchester School is to
+The key recommendations from the KHDA's DSIB inspectors to The Winchester School are to:

-Fees at Winchester are, as noted, relatively very affordable for a UK based, GEMS managed school.
-Fees start at AED 13,542 for FS and rise to AED 30,210 for Year 13.
+Fees at The Winchester School are, as noted, relatively very affordable for a UK curriculum GEMS managed school.
+Fees start at AED 14,237 for FS and rise to AED 31,760 for Year 13.
+Tuition fees are paid termly and in advance.
+Sibling discounts start at the fourth child at 25%, rising to 50% for the fifth and sixth child.

 Children must take an age related placement test to enter, but an offer of a place is not based solely on the test.
 The school also conducts an interview with each child.